Skip to main content

 Data storageVaries — Markdown + SQLite (OpenClaw), proprietary (commercial tools)Markdown + JSONL files — no database dependency, git-trackable

-ExtensibilityPlugin SDKs, community skillsMCP tools, subagents, system prompt
+ExtensibilityPlugin SDKs, community skillsSubagents, skills, hooks, Discord tools, system prompt

 What you gain

-Context that persists and compounds. ollim-bot runs a single persistent session — one long conversation that picks up where you left off, days later, without re-explaining.
+Context that persists and compounds. ollim-bot maintains a single persistent session that picks up where you left off across restarts.
+As context grows, compaction summarizes older history to free space — so the bot retains the important parts without hitting context limits.
 Background tasks fork from the main context rather than starting fresh, so they inherit what’s already been discussed.
 Proactive check-ins, not just reactive responses.
 Most AI assistants wait for you to start a conversation. ollim-bot messages you on schedule — morning briefings, end-of-day reviews, task follow-ups.
-For ADHD, this is the difference between a tool you forget to open and an assistant that catches things before they fall through the cracks.
+For ADHD, this is the difference between a tool you forget to open and an assistant that catches things before they slip.
 Notification management that respects your attention.
 The ping budget limits how often background tasks can notify you, so scheduled work doesn’t bury you in messages.
 The bot decides what’s worth pinging you about and what can wait.
 Transparent, auditable data.
 Routines and reminders are markdown files with YAML frontmatter — open one in any editor and see exactly what it does.
 Session logs are append-only JSONL.
-Everything lives in ~/.ollim-bot/ and can be git-tracked for full version history.
+All data lives in ~/.ollim-bot/, and most files are auto-committed to git for version history.
 No database indexes to rebuild, no migrations to run.
 Smaller attack surface.
-OpenClaw has faced multiple critical vulnerabilities — including remote code execution via WebSocket hijacking and supply-chain attacks in its skill marketplace. ollim-bot’s tools are permission-gated, actions are visible in your Discord DMs, and there’s no plugin marketplace where unreviewed code can run.
+Tools with large plugin marketplaces and permissive defaults have a larger attack surface. ollim-bot’s tools are permission-gated, actions are visible in your Discord DMs, and there’s no plugin marketplace where unreviewed code can run.

 What you give up